 We compare the latency achievable by our segmentation scheme of Theorem 3 against some baseline coding schemes.
 The comparison is done in a way that parallels the discussion in Section III-A. We first consider a single user and successively add additional users to see how the overall latency changes as a function of the number of users in the network.
-The users are added so that we begin with the one having the highest erasure rate and successively add users with the next highest erasure rate.

-The first coding scheme we compare Theorem 3 to is a separation-based approach which, for example, may be implemented with a random linear network code (RLNC) [16].
-Here we satisfy all user demands by sending a common message that is intended for everyone to decode.
+The users are added in decreasing order of erasure rates.
+The first coding scheme we compare Theorem 3 to is a separationbased approach which, for example, may be implemented with a random linear network code (RLNC) [30].
+In our context, an RLNC coding scheme refers to a point-to-multipoint coding scheme that creates random linear combinations of source symbols at the transmitter.
+It does not incorporate any combining of channel packets at intermediate network nodes.
+With an RLNC scheme, we satisfy all user demands by sending a common message that is intended for everyone to decode.
 The common message is a compressed version of the source at a distortion equal to the minimum of all user distortion constraints.
 It is channel coded at a rate that the weakest user can decode.
-This scheme achieves an overall latency of $w{\text{RLNC}} = \frac{1-\min{i \in [n]} d_i}{1-\epsilon_n}$ .
-The reader may verify that the RLNC scheme is also optimal in cases (1) and (2) in Section III-C, but will lead to higher latencies in the remaining cases.
-The other coding scheme we consider is a simplified version of the optimization problem in (3) where all the non-zero segment sizes are forced to be identical.
-In particular, each segment $a_i$ , for $i \in \{0, 1, \ldots, n\}$ , can be either zero or take a fixed value.
-We note that the RLNC scheme is a special case of this scheme, when only $a_n$ is non-zero.
+This scheme achieves an overall latency of $w{\text{RLNC}} = \frac{1-\min{i \in [n]} d_i}{1-\epsilon_n}$.
+The reader may verify that the RLNC scheme is also optimal in cases (1) and (2) in Section III-C but will lead to higher latencies in the remaining cases.